gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Analysis on Manifolds** by *J. Munkres*: A rigorous introduction to manifolds in $\mathbb{R}^n$ (de Rham cohomology).
 He provides better notations for differentaition and integration, hence clearing the confusion caused due to Calculus notations like "dx" etc.
 * **An Introduction to Manifolds** by *Loring  W. Tu*: The best possible introduction to smooth manifolds (de Rham cohomology).
 Can skip the Lie group, Lie algebra and Lie derivative during the first reading.
 * **Undergraduate Algebraic Geometry** by *Miles Reid*: There are many explicit examples.
 Also have a look at Reid's book "Undergraduate commutative algebra".
-* **An Invitation to Algebraic Geometry** by *Karen E. Smith, Lauri Kahanpää, Pekka Kekäläinen, and William Traves*: Really nice warmup book for Hartshorne.
+* **An Invitation to Algebraic Geometry** by *Karen E. Smith, Lauri Kahanpää, Pekka Kekäläinen, and William Traves*: This book nicely complements the first chapter of Hartshorne.
 Lots of solved examples.

 ## Discrete Mathematics ##